RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 - Tested the login flow through the Devolutions Server web interface and Verified that users use both their credentials and the MFA code to access DVLS.

 MFA adds another security layer because access to Devolutions Server is not protected only by username and password.

+### 7. PAM Domain Provider Configuration

+- Configured and connected the PAM provider with the delegated provider/service account: `svr-dvls-pam`.
+- Used the provider for domain account management, heartbeat and password rotation.

+The PAM provider is the component that allows Devolutions Server to perform privileged account management operations against Active Directory accounts.

+### 8. PAM Vault Creation

+- Created a PAM vault.
+- Used the PAM vault to store and manage privileged accounts.
+- Assigned vault level permissions.
+- Defined the administrator of the vault (`aski3` and the default `dvls-admin`).

+A PAM vault was required to manage privileged accounts with password rotation.